sreypheasin/sreypheasin/README.md

 ### Hi guys, I'm odinn 🌱
-Hi guys, welcome to iiodinn world ✨.
+welcome to iiodinn world ✨.
 Officailly I'm sreyphea, a computer science student.I'm really glad to get into this technology world and see you guys here 🐾.
 <!-- <a href=#><img src="contributions.svg"></a> -->
 ### 🔥 What I Have Learn